sharontherese/sharon-kabel/content/post/saint-joseph-hymns/index.md

 Chorus:

-Holy Joseph, dearest father,
+Holy Joseph, dearest father, <br>

-To thy children’s prayer incline,
+To thy children’s prayer incline, <br>

-Whilst we sing Thy joys and sorrows,
+Whilst we sing Thy joys and sorrows, <br>

-And the glories which are thine.
+And the glories which are thine. <br>

-How to praise thee, how to thank thee,
+How to praise thee, how to thank thee, <br>

-Blessed Saint, we cannot tell,
+Blessed Saint, we cannot tell, <br>

-Favours countless hast thou given,
+Favours countless hast thou given, <br>

-Can we choose but love thee well?
+Can we choose but love thee well? <br>

 Chorus.

-Near to Jesus, near to Mary,
+Near to Jesus, near to Mary, <br>

-And, kind Father, near to thee,
+And, kind Father, near to thee, <br>

-Keep us while on earth we wander,
+Keep us while on earth we wander, <br>

-And in death our helper be.
+And in death our helper be. <br>

 Chorus.

-We have prayed and thou hast answered
+We have prayed and thou hast answered <br>

-We have asked and thou hast given,
+We have asked and thou hast given, <br>

-Need we marvel, Jesus tells us,
+Need we marvel, Jesus tells us, <br>

-Joseph has the stores of heaven?
+Joseph has the stores of heaven? <br>

 Chorus.

-One more favour we will ask thee,
+One more favour we will ask thee, <br>

-Thou of all canst grant it best,
+Thou of all canst grant it best, <br>

-When we die be thou still near us,
+When we die be thou still near us, <br>

-Bring us safe to endless rest.
+Bring us safe to endless rest. <br>

 Chorus.